echoprotocol/echowiki/technologies/powr-echorand/overview.md

 In the case a node is not able to communicate with peers or stops receiving message broadcast, the node's internal state of the current round and step will only advance when the timer is triggered.

 Since the conclusion of the current round at the moment occurs only upon receiving a successful BBA message from peers, the node will continue executing the BBA steps in a loop until reaching the `μ` constant.

-As a result, an empty block will be generated.
+Without reaching consensus, the mechanism will start 3 times in a row from fist step, after which echorand will stop and will be started again after receiving a message from the network.

 #### Network Restored

 Nodes that receive messages only from the middle of a consensus round, as a result of an interrupted network connection, will possess incomplete data about the context and progress of the round.
-As a consequence, they will reach either an _incorrect_ evaluation for the best block or vote for an _empty block_.

-In either case, the node will act as if it was a malicious node, passing incorrect information to the network.
+The node will act as if it was a malicious node, passing incorrect information to the network.
 Consequently, the information coming from such nodes will be filtered by the `BBA` algorithm.
 Once the node realizes that its view of the ledger is inconsistent with the rest of network, a reconciliation will occur automatically, when the rest of the network goes forwards in the process of generating new blocks.

 #### Incomplete Local Block Database